Integralist/integralist.co.uk/content/posts/load-testing-guidelines.md

 It can be hard to include auth tokens/keys in load testing tools, and as such it is often easier to use a network secured backend and a custom code branch that either allows for auth bypass or has no authentication.

+> [!NOTE]
-> Note: although being able to load test with authentication is important as it could highlight important problem points in your architecture design.
+> although being able to load test with authentication is important as it could highlight important problem points in your architecture design.

 ## Don't immediately scale dependencies